Gus42/Conference-Organization-App/README.md

 ## Design Decisions

 The Session kind:
-It has the following parameter:
+It has in particular the following parameter: name, speaker[], typeOfSession[].
-    name
-    highlights
-    speaker
-    duration
-    typeOfSession
-    date
-    startTime
-    location
-Session is a child of Conference.
+Because of the class SessionForm, Session is a child of Conference, it can't be created without a conference key.

 About the speaker: The app save the speakers of the sessions in an array of string.
 In this way the implementation is very easy.
 The method to get all the sessions